It's that time of year again!: Insurance Open Enrollment Although not the most exciting thing…

 Chiropractic vs Naturopathic Manipulation

 Naturopathic Physicians can mobilize the spine using naturopathic manipulations similar to chiropractic techniques.
-Dr. Jessica Schule & Dr. Andrew Simon, and Dr. Kathy Severson at Rebel Med NW in Ballard provide a wide range of treatment options including, manual manipulation, therapeutic stretching, activator technique, drop table techniques, pelvic blocking, active release techniques and more.
+Dr. Jason FauntLeRoy & Dr. Andrew Simon, Dr. Kathy Severson and Dr. Kristin Barnes at Rebel Med NW in Ballard provide a wide range of treatment options including, manual manipulation, therapeutic stretching, activator technique, drop table techniques, pelvic blocking, active release techniques and more.
 A difference in philosophy guides naturopathic physicians who aim to resolve the root cause of the structural imbalance, and to minimize the force and frequency of spinal manipulations.
 A Naturopathic Physician has the unique integration of care for patients because we are able to order imaging, prescribe medications, and perform manipulations on the spine.

 Manual manipulation techniques are the most similar to traditional chiropractic adjustments as performed by a Naturopathic Physician.
 At Bastyr University, Dr. Andrew Simon trained in manual manipulation with chiropractors for 3 years of his program and he now specializes in different techniques to improve range of motion, decrease pain, and facilitate nerve impingement release in a gentle yet effective manner.
 Manual manipulation can be helpful for recovery from motor vehicle accidents, improving posture, and re-aligning the body more quickly than other methods.
 Every manual manipulation session also may include therapeutic stretching and short massage prior to the spinal manipulation to facilitate the process and minimize the use of unnecessary force.